-- Endocrine cells produce the hormones insulin and glucagon.
+- Endocrine cells produce the hormones insulin, glucagon, somatostatin, and pancreatic polypeptide.
 Insulin helps lower blood sugar, and glucagon raises blood sugar.

 - Exocrine cells produce enzymes that help digest food in the intestine.
 Trypsin and chymotrypsin break down proteins.
 Amylase digests carbohydrates, and lipase breaks down fats.

 Diseases that might require pancreas removal surgery include:

 - Chronic pancreatitis.
 This inflammation in the pancreas gets worse over time.
 Surgery is sometimes done to relieve pancreatitis pain.